huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 samtools index STAR_practice/WT_ERR458493_Aligned.sortedByCoord.out.bam
 ```

-The result is a file with the extension `bai`:
+The result is a file with the extension `bai` in the same folder as our BAM file:
 ```
 WT_ERR458493_Aligned.sortedByCoord.out.bam.bai
 ```